juliocesar/shining/README.markdown

 # Configuration

 Presentation-wide configuration happens through the **config.json** file.
-The existing parameters are what I like to call "self documenting" enough so I'll refrain from explaining them for now.
-The only detail worth nothing is that the slides _have_ to be listed in the slides array, or else Shining will ignore their existence.
+Existing parameters are:

+* slides: an array containing the name of the presentation's slides.
+If you're using the generator to add slides, don't worry about editing it.
+* transitions: See next section.

+# Transitions

+Transitions take effect when you navigate back or forward your slides.
+Valid options are:

+* "fade": Fades slides out/in.
+* "slide": Slides them horizontally.
+* "slice": Cool horizontal slicing effect.
+* false: Setting to false disables transitions altogether.

+For anything not false, make sure you're passing a proper string.

 # Slides